EMD G16

 The EMD G16 is a diesel locomotive built by General Motors in the US and under licence by Clyde Engineering in Australia and MACOSA in Spain.
 It has been used in Australia, Brazil, Egyptian Railways, Hong Kong, Israel Railways, Mexico, Spain, Yugoslav Railways and on the successor Croatian Railways, Slovenian Railways, Serbian Railways, Macedonian Railways, Republika Srpska Railways, Kosovo Railways and Railways of the Federation of Bosnia and Herzegovina.

 Australia

 The Victorian Railways bought six G16C locomotives locally built by Clyde Engineering, known as the X class.
-They are now operated by Pacific National.

 Brazil

 In Brazil 41 locomotives were imported.
 The first eleven were introduced in 1962 and numbered 601–641, and the remaining thirty locomotives were imported in 1964–66.
-37 locomotives still operate trains on the Vitória a Minas Railroad.
+Thirty-seven locomotives still operate trains on the Vitória a Minas Railroad.

 Egypt

 EMD supplied Egyptian Railways with 111 G16s in 1960–61 (ER numbers 3301–61) and seventeen G16Ws in 1964–65 (ER numbers 3362–411).